Matt Costa: Life

-Matt Costa, who is of Portuguese descent, states that his father works in the airline business.
-In early 2003, Matt's homemade demo reached No Doubt guitarist Tom Dumont, who offered to record more demos for Costa in his home studio.
+Costa, who is of Portuguese descent, states that his father works in the airline business.
+In early 2003, Costa's homemade demo reached No Doubt guitarist Tom Dumont, who offered to record more demos for him in his home studio.
 Those first recordings led to two EPs (Matt Costa EP, Elasmosaurus EP) that Costa and Dumont distributed themselves.
 These were later combined and mixed by Phil Ek to form Costa's first full-length CD entitled Songs We Sing.

 Costa spent the summer of 2005 opening on Jack Johnson's summer tour.
 He has since toured with Modest Mouse, Oasis, Ryan Adams & The Cardinals, G. Love & Special Sauce, and Death Cab for Cutie.
 Costa joined Jack Johnson for his 2006 European tour.
 He has also contributed to the Jack Johnson and Friends Curious George soundtrack; his track is entitled "Lullaby".
 This song was taken from his The Elasmosaurus EP.
 Costa has also toured extensively in Australia, New Zealand, Europe, Asia and South America.

-The video for Costa's first single "Cold December" was released February 2, 2006.
+The video for Costa's debut single "Cold December" was released February 2, 2006.
 On July 31, 2007, he released a song titled "If You Took To Me" as part of the environmentally minded polar bear documentary Arctic Tale and its soundtrack.

-On October 7, 2007, Matt released the first single, "Mr. Pitiful," from his record Unfamiliar Faces.
+On October 7, 2007, Costa released the lead single, "Mr. Pitiful," from his record Unfamiliar Faces.
 The song "Mr. Pitiful" was used during a scene with Paul Rudd in the movie I Love You, Man, the redband trailer for the film Youth in Revolt starring Michael Cera, and the movie Marmaduke.
 The song is featured during the opening credits of The Answer Man.
 Apple also used an instrumental cut of this song for the worldwide iPhone 3GS ads.

 On December 23, 2008, Costa married.